santiment/academy/src/docs/metrics/xrpl/dex-volume-in-usd/index.md

 ## Description

-Daily DEX volume in USD tracks the exchange volume at the XRPL Decentralized Exchange.
+DEX volume in USD tracks the exchange volume at the XRPL Decentralized Exchange.
 The volume includes all trades where at least one of the assets in the pair have recently traded against XRP.

 ---